Lord of Tears: Plot

-Moloch claims to have no ill will against James; rather his anger is directed at his now deceased parents.
-He tells James that only finding Eve's bones and putting them to rest will end the haunting and free him.
+Moloch claims to have no ill will against James; rather his anger is directed at James's now deceased parents.
+Moloch tells James that only finding Eve's bones and putting them to rest will end the haunting and free him.
 If he does not, Moloch will haunt him forever.
 James is able to find Eve's bones and puts them to rest in the front yard.
-Her soul free, Eve leaves the grounds, as a heartbroken James begs her not to go.
+Her soul free, Eve leaves the grounds as a heartbroken James begs her not to go.

 James visits his friend Allen and tells his story, horrified that his parents made such a monstrous choice, and states that he would not have done the same.
 Standing up, James feels woozy.
 He realizes that Allen has poisoned him and plans to kill him using the ritual sacrifice to appease Moloch.
 Clearly upset, Allen begs for James to forgive him even as he is killing him, explaining that Moloch came to him and offered to save his father (Neil Cooper) if he completed the sacrifice.
 The film then cuts to Allen driving his father home from the hospital, with a haunted look on his face.
-The film ends at back to the mansion, where a light suddenly turns on in the catacombs, and a new skull rests in a ceremonial fashion, hinting that James's ghost has taken the place of Eve's and will remain there until another sacrifice is performed.
+The film ends at the mansion, where a light suddenly turns on in the catacombs.
+A new skull rests in a ceremonial fashion, hinting that James's ghost has taken the place of Eve's and will remain there until another sacrifice is performed.